 All the dirt roads were in great condition and were non-technical except for a few rare places where there was a little wet sand/mud.

 There is little shade, not many services available and lots of sun exposure during most of this ride.
-(So make sure you plan accordingly and bring enough water!)
+(When summer temperatures are high, it pays to get those wheels down early, and or chose a cooler/cloudier day.)

 Do this ride if you want a decent amount of elevation gain without having to do a long, sustained climb in the foothills.
 This route has rolling hills and varied scenery that included open fields, a pine forest and Castlewood Canyon views.

-There are no places along the way to pick up any fuel, so make sure you have plenty of water and your pockets are stocked with a few snacks!
+There is a gas station/convenience store at mile 25 as you get off the Colorado Front Range Trail and enter the town of Larkspur.
+Otherwise, there are very few places along the way to pick up any water or fuel, so make sure you have plenty of water and your pockets are stocked with a few snacks!

-There are public bathrooms/outhouses at the Greenland Open Space Trailhead and in Castlewood Canyon State Park.
+There are public bathrooms at Founders Park, the Greenland Open Space Trailhead (a slight detour from the route- just up the road and to the left before you get on the Colorado Front Range Trail) and in Castlewood Canyon State Park.

-We started this ride at the Douglas County Fairgrounds Parking Lot where there is ample free parking and bathrooms.
+We started this ride from the main parking lot of Founders Park where there is ample free parking and bathrooms.
 It was quick and easy to get to the start from Denver when we left early on a Saturday morning.